 Technology planning and investments can typically be quite complicated.
 Often the challenges begin almost from the moment a district begins to consider next steps in a comprehensive technology plan.
 With tight budgets and multiple stakeholders involved, each with valid concerns, along with the constant evolution of technology tools and resources, a framework for evaluating technology initiatives and guidelines for arriving at well-supported decisions are more important than ever before.

 Watch this edWebinar with three tech-savvy superintendents, from three different states, as they share how they lead their districts in creating technology plans that align priorities, costs, and outcomes and also assure that the ability to sustain technology initiatives over time is part of the planning process.
-Each superintendent explain their strategies and impart their expertise on the total cost of ownership, student outcomes, budget management, and the value of investment.
+Each superintendent explains their strategies and imparts their expertise on the total cost of ownership, student outcomes, budget management, and the value of investment.
 Tools and resources to evaluate, rethink and strengthen technology planning and decision making will be shared.

 This recorded edWebinar will be of particular value to school superintendents, K-12 school and district leaders, and aspiring leaders.